Origin and History

 On February 15 1761, the regiment took part in the Combat of Langensalza.
+On March 21, it was probably involved in the Engagement of Grünberg.
 On July 16, it was present at the Battle of Vellinghausen where it formed part of Wolff's Corps, detached by Spörcken from Herzfeld to reinforce Wutginau.

 By May 23 1762, the regiment was attached to Luckner's Corps.
 On June 24, still part of this corps, it fought in the Battle of Wilhelmsthal.
 A few weeks later, om July 23, it took part in the second combat of Lutterberg.

 Accurate Vorstellung der saemtlichen Churfürstl. hannöverischen Armee zur eigentlichen Kentniß der Uniform von jedem Regimente nebst beygefügter Geschichte, worinne von der Stiftung, denen Chefs, der Staercke und den wichtigsten Thaten jedes Regiments Nachricht gegeben wird Nürnberg: Raspe 1763 (Universitäts- und Landesbibliothek Sachsen-Anhalt)